PLP-N8n/PureLivingPro-Leap/ARCHITECTURE.md

 - **Overview**: Displays KPIs, quick actions, and recent activity.
 - **Blog Management**: Table view for posts with search/filter, and a modal-based editor with AI helper placeholders.
 - **Product Management**: Table view for affiliate products, and a modal-based editor for CRUD operations.
-- **Placeholders**: Includes placeholders for future Automation and Settings sections.
+- **Automation Hub**: Control panel for content ingestion, publishing pipelines, and monitoring automated tasks.

 #### AIAssistant (`frontend/components/AIAssistant.tsx`)
 - Floating chat widget for health advice